rparrish/Presentations/INRUG/Intro Rmarkdown/RMarkdown.md

 Overview
 ===============
-- R Markdown is a "system"
+- R Markdown used to generate dynamic documents from R
 - Depends on:
     - Rmarkdown & knitr packages
     - Pandoc & RStudio